 - Use tracking, delivery confirmation, or signature confirmation.
 Using delivery confirmation can help protect you if a buyer claims an item wasn't received.

-- Note: We require signature confirmation for transactions of $750 or more.
-Having signature confirmation can help protect you if a buyer reports that they didn't receive an item.
-Learn more about the eBay Money Back Guarantee.
+Note: If the total order cost (total of item(s), shipping and tax) is $750 or more signature confirmation is required.
+Having signature confirmation protects you if a buyer reports that they didn't receive an item.
+Learn more about signature confirmation requirements.

 - You're required to select the shipping option that best matches the shipping service that you offer in the listing.
 This helps set buyer expectations about when the item will be delivered.